ntu-icpc/npc/25sp/first/solution/B.md

 >
 > For each of the position $x_i$, we create an interval $$[x_i, x_i+ D)$$.
 Then the problem is reduced to finding the maximum number of non-overlapping intervals (which is known as [Activity Selection Problem](https://www.geeksforgeeks.org/activity-selection-problem-greedy-algo-1/)).
 >
-> The proof of correctness of the problem can be found at Section 15.1 in the book [Introduction to Algorithms](https://dl.ebooksworld.ir/books/Introduction.to.Algorithms.4th.Leiserson.Stein.Rivest.Cormen.MIT.Press.9780262046305.EBooksWorld.ir.pdf).
+> The proof of correctness of the problem can be found at Section 15.1 of the book {% cite cormen2022introduction %}.

 ## Codes